MicrosoftDocs/sql-docs/docs/connect/jdbc/feature-dependencies-of-microsoft-jdbc-driver-for-sql-server.md

 From driver version 8.2.2 onward, 'sqljdbc_auth.dll' is renamed to 'mssql-jdbc_auth-\<version>-\<arch>.dll'.
 For example, 'mssql-jdbc_auth-8.2.2.x64.dll'.

-In addition to the **mssql-jdbc_auth-\<version>-\<arch>.dll** (available in the JDBC driver package), the Azure Active Directory Authentication Library (**ADAL.DLL**) also needs to be installed for Active Directory Integrated authentication.
-ADAL can be installed from [Microsoft ODBC Driver for SQL Server](../odbc/download-odbc-driver-for-sql-server.md) or [Microsoft OLE DB Driver for SQL Server](../oledb/download-oledb-driver-for-sql-server.md).
+In addition to the **mssql-jdbc_auth-\<version>-\<arch>.dll** (available in the JDBC driver package), the Microsoft Authentication Library (**ADAL.DLL**) also needs to be installed for Active Directory Integrated authentication.
+Microsoft Authentication Library can be installed from [Microsoft ODBC Driver for SQL Server](../odbc/download-odbc-driver-for-sql-server.md) or [Microsoft OLE DB Driver for SQL Server](../oledb/download-oledb-driver-for-sql-server.md).
 The JDBC driver only supports version **1.0.2028.318 and higher** for ADAL.DLL.

 You can get a [sample application](connecting-using-azure-active-directory-authentication.md) that uses this feature.